SeanParade/Capstone/docs/SystemDesign/System_Overview.md

 The user is required to login to access Breadmin.
 This ensures that your bakery products, orders, and schedules are kept secure.
 If the user doesn't have an account, they can set up your account for use by clicking the sign up button.
 If the user has forgotten their password, they can use the forgotten password link to request a password reset.

 ### Navigation
-Once your username and password have been authenticated, you are redirected to your main menu where you can manager your account, manage the users, configure your bakery, add products, submit orders, view production schedules and view analytics.
+Once the username and password have been authenticated, the user is redirected to the main menu where the can access the following pages:
+- Manage Account
+- Manage Users
+- Bakery Config
+- Products
+- Order
+- Edit Order
+- Production Schedule
+- Analytics

 ### Managing Account
 You can manage your account by clicking on your Account Name in the upper-right corner.
 You can enter your name and contact information on this page.